Updated February 2019 to correct information about Lake Toho

 Location: Winter Park

-Besides being another popular launch spot for Paddleboard Orlando tours (they do a $35 friendly first-timer tour of the nearby chain of lakes every Saturday), Lake Virginia is also home to Winter Park Beach (a.k.a.
+Besides being a popular launch spot for Paddleboard Orlando tours (they do a $45 beginner-friendly paddle board tour of the nearby chain of lakes every Saturday), Lake Virginia is also home to Winter Park Beach (a.k.a.
 Dinky Dock).
-Here you can set out a beach chair under the shade of a live oak, soak up some rays on the sand or take a swim in the lake’s waters.
+Here you can set out a beach chair under the shade of a live oak, soak up some rays on the sand or take a swim in the lake's waters.

 Be aware, it's not always safe to swim here in the summer months due to an increase in harmful bacteria in the water.
 This area is sampled bi-weekly for bacterial contamination.
 The beach is posted with a ‘no swimming' warning when bacteria counts exceed State of Florida guidelines for swimming areas.